What if the property looks fine at first glance, but damage, missing fittings, or unfinished work appears after settlement?

 Blocked or slow-draining sinks, basins, showers, and floor wastes are common issues.
 In new builds, these can result from construction debris left in the drainage system.
 External drainage should also be checked to ensure water flows away from the building and does not pool against the foundation.

-Electrical outlets and switches that do not work are a frequent finding.
+Power points and switches that do not work are a frequent finding.
 This can be caused by loose connections, wiring errors, or tripped circuit breakers.
-All outlets, switches, and light points should be tested during the inspection.
+All power points, switches, and light points should be tested during the inspection.

 Exposed Wiring